AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 ### Adobe I/O Events

-[Adobe I/O Events](https://developer.adobe.com/commerce/events/get-started/) allows you to create event-driven applications that take action when a shopper performs an action on an Adobe product.
+[Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/) allows you to create event-driven applications that take action when a shopper performs an action on a Commerce storefront, such as adding a product to a cart, clicking the Buy button, or creating an account.
 Commerce can now make transactional data available to applications created with Adobe App Builder.

-Read through the [Conditional Events](https://developer.adobe.com/commerce/events/get-started/conditional-events/) documentation to get an idea of what is possible with Adobe I/O Events.
+In addition, [Conditional Events](https://developer.adobe.com/commerce/events/get-started/conditional-events/) give you the power to define rules that execute workflows when certain thresholds are met.
+For example, you could create a rule that sends a special coupon code for any new customer from a specified state.

 ## Combining extensibility components